devusSs/steamquery-v2/README.md

 -b  to enable and run beta features
--w  to run the app in watchdog mode (automatic rerun after specified interval) -z  to run the app in statistics analysis mode (compares prices and creates chart)
+-w  to run the app in watchdog mode (automatic rerun after specified interval) -z  to run the app in statistics analysis mode (compares prices and creates chart) -e  to use env variables instead of a config.json or similar file
 ```

 ## Why does this program need my Steam API key and my SteamID64?